sapisav/social-network/README.txt

+at this moment: only frontend part is done for now...
+                backend still need more work.

 1. Display an endless feed/stream of items/posts.
 We will call it ?the main feed ? .
 Think about the main content that users are allowed to post.
 Links from youtube, links to music stream or a music file, video files, long text content, short text content, maybe link to other users, etc� Think about how you want to ?model
 ? the different types of user posts.